iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 $ git commit -m "Clean up data"
 ```

-## Restore different versions

-Since we have multiple [data versions](#data-versions), we may want to switch
+Since we have multiple [data versions](#navigate-versions), we may want to
-between them.
+switch between them.
 We can use `dvc checkout` for this.
-Let's say we want to revert to
+Let's say we want to
-the raw `data/data.xml` (before cleaning):
+revert to the raw `data/data.xml` (before cleaning):

 ```dvc
 $ git checkout HEAD^ data/data.xml.dvc